Activities

 Fall Festivals in The Midwest

 As we head west, the landscape transforms into rolling plains and patchwork fields.
-The spirit of the harvest takes center stage in the Midwest, where fall festivals celebrate the bounty of the earth.
+The spirit of the harvest takes center stage in the Midwest, where fall festivals often celebrate the bounty of the earth.

-Next, we journey south to Ohio, where the Circleville Pumpkin Show takes the cake (or should we say, pie?) as the self-proclaimed “Pumpkin Capital of the World.”
+Journey to Ohio, where the Circleville Pumpkin Show takes the cake (or should we say, pie?) as the self-proclaimed “Pumpkin Capital of the World.”
 Witness the crowning of the Grand Pumpkin, marvel at intricately carved jack-o’-lanterns, and indulge in all things pumpkin, from delectable pies to savory soups.

 KOAs nearby: